andreabac3/Hoxby-Samsung-Bixby-Private-Hackathon/README.md

 It will connect BixBy to a database for BIM Models to increase efficiency in the QAQC Period and Evaluation.</br>
 </br>
-PS: there is a piece of code that is not yet released.</br>
+PS: there is a piece of code (NodeJS and MongoDB) that is not yet released, because the database contains private data.</br> Soon I will publish a sample of that data</br>